meshery/meshery/docs/pages/installation/windows.md

 Meshery is unable to detect the Kubernetes connection running on your local system, even after manually uploading the `.kube config` file :

-In the powershell to view all the contexts Kubernetes has, run:
+1. To display a list of the contexts in Kubernetes, run:

   <pre class="codeblock-pre">
   <div class="codeblock"><div class="clipboardjs">